sunglim/sunglim.github.io/docs/sample/hadolint.md

 > It wasn't made recently, it was born in 2016.

+## Agenda

+* Lint Dockerfile on local
+* Configure hadolint to ignore speicific rules
+* Hadolint in Hana Cloud

 ## Haskell Dockerfile Linter

 A smarter Dockerfile linter that helps you build [best practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) Docker images.
 The linter parses the Dockerfile into an AST and performs rules on top of the AST.
 It stands on the shoulders of [ShellCheck](https://github.com/koalaman/shellcheck) to lint the Bash code inside RUN instructions.